atifasr/flask-Chat_app/README.md

-FLask Chat App
+#FLask Chat App
-uses Socet io Lib with redis for session storage Geventlet for async and web socket communication channel
+##uses Socket io Lib with redis for session storage Geventlet for async and web socket communication channel